gamesmiths-guild/forge-godot/docs/nodes.md

 ### ForgeEntity

-The central node for adding Forge Framework functionality to any game object.
+The central node for adding Forge system functionality to any game object.

 **Properties:**